rust-lang/rust-by-example/examples/error/define_error_type/input.md

 Rust allows us to define our own error types.
-Up until now, we've been using `String`s as errors.
-However, they are somewhat limiting as an error type.

 In general, a "good" error type:

 * Represents different errors with the same type
 * Presents nice error messages to the user